 English Language Proficiency

-All international students (non-U.S. citizens or non-U.S. permanent residents) are required to obtain an F-1 Student Visa in order to attend Duke University Summer College for High School Students.
-Students should not plan on entering the country using a tourist visa (B-1/B-2) if the intention is to enroll in Summer College for High School Students.
-If you have questions, please contact Dr. Nicki Charles at 919-684-8763.
+All international students (i.e., non-U.S. citizens or non-U.S. permanent residents) are required to obtain an F-1 student visa in order to attend Duke University Summer College for High School Students.
+You should not plan on entering the U.S. using a tourist visa (B-1/B-2) if the intention is to enroll in Summer College for High School Students.
+If you have questions, please contact us at email@example.com.

 Visa Application Procedures

-After we review your Summer College for High School Students’ application and if we offer you admission, we will enroll you in the program.
-We will register you for the daytime class beginning February 20, 2017.
-Once you have been registered for your daytime class, we will initiate the process to apply for an I-20 visa document.
-Duke University Visa Services will provide access to their online web form.
-Be prepared to complete the form and return the following documents:
+We will begin registering Summer College students for their daytime courses on February 19, 2018.
+Once you have been registered for your daytime class, we will initiate the process for you to apply for an I-20 Visa document.
+This will begin with Duke University Visa Services (DVS) providing you with access to their online web form.
+Be prepared to complete the form and return the required documents by postal delivery service (these will not be accepted via fax or e-mail).

-- After Duke University Visa Services has approved your documentation, you will be issued an I-20 visa document.
-You will need to make an appointment and present the I-20 document to a U.S. Consulate or Embassy in order to obtain the student visa.
+After Duke Visa Services has received and approved your documentation, you will be issued an I-20.
+You will need to make an appointment with a U.S. Consulate or Embassy and present your I-20 in order to obtain an F-1 Visa.

 Estimated Student Budget: Summer College, 4-Week Term